 – Andy Davis

-First, you need to check that both the executive committee’s authority and limitations are outlined in your bylaws.
+If you do decide to have the executive committee meet more often, first, you need to check that both the executive committee’s authority and limitations which should be outlined in your bylaws.
 To avoid delegating essential powers away from the full board, your executive committee should not amend bylaws, elect or remove board members, hire or fire the chief executive, approve or change the budget, or make major structural decisions (e.g. add or eliminate programs, approve mergers, dissolve the corporation).
 For more on the benefits and limitations of the executive committees, check out this resource.

 You may want to utilize the executive committee to act as a link between the board and the chief executive and facilitate decision making between board meetings.
 Even though the committee has special powers in the bylaws and can act on behalf of the board, the full board should always ratify decisions in its next meeting.
 If your bylaws do not include a clause on the powers of the executive committee, you may need to revise the bylaws (in accordance with the clause in your bylaws that outlines how to revise the bylaws) to include such a clause.
 Check out this resource on the dos and don’ts of bylaws.